10 Best Axe Sharpeners 2023 – Top Picks & Reviews

 7. Crescent Nicholson Rectangular Double/Single Cut Axe File

-Files are a basic, versatile tool that can be used for sharpening any type of blade, including axes, knives, gardening tools, and more.
-This one is 8 inches long, giving you plenty of blade to work with.
-One face is single-cut for providing a clean, finished edge and the other side is double-cut for removing more material.
+Files are a basic, versatile tool that can sharpen any blade, including axes, knives, gardening tools, and more.
+This one is 8 inches long, which provides plenty of blade to work with.
+One face is single-cut for a clean, finished edge, and the other is double-cut for removing more material.

 This is a Nicholson chisel, and they’re known for being high quality.
-In fact, it’s even covered by a standard limited lifetime warranty.
-But we weren’t terribly impressed with this tool.
+It’s covered by a standard limited lifetime warranty, but we weren’t terribly impressed with it.

 8. Smith’s 50582 Axe Sharpener

 Inside the plastic housing is a set of replaceable carbide blades.
-While they do remove a lot of metal, they don’t make a clean or sharp edge.
+While the Smith removes a lot of metal, it doesn’t make a clean or sharp edge.
 Instead, we got a rough, ragged edge that was only sharp because of the burrs.

-Missing from this sharpener is any way to smooth out the finished blade.
-Most sharpening stones include 2 grits so you can finish the edge after removing material, but this one doesn’t and it’s a major drawback.
+The sharpener lacks a surface to smooth out the finished blade.
+Most sharpening stones include 2 grits so you can finish the edge after removing material, but this one doesn’t, and it’s a significant drawback.

 9. Work Sharp Handheld Pivot Pro Tool Sharpener

-The Work Sharp Handheld Pivot Pro Tool Sharpener seemed like a great tool when we first got it.
+The Work Sharp Handheld Pivot Pro Tool Sharpener seemed great when we first got it.
 However, we quickly realized that it’s not a great tool for axe sharpening.
 Overall, it is an excellent sharpener for most blades, but it’s not one we’d choose as an axe sharpener.

-This tool has different slots for knives and tools.
-There’s also a diamond plate on the bottom that can be used for sharpening just about any type of blade, including an axe.
-But it offers just one grit and it covers only a small section of the bottom of the tool.
+The Work Sharp has different slots for knives and tools.
+There’s also a diamond plate on the bottom that can sharpen just about any type of blade, including an axe.
+But it offers just one grit and covers only a tiny section of the bottom of the tool.
 It also makes this design much less pocket friendly, though the open blades don’t help in that regard either.
-Moreover, it’s not a comfortable way to sharpen since you have to hold the axe in one hand and the sharpener in the other to use it properly.

 10. SHARPAL 112N 3-In-1 Axe Tool Sharpener

 The SHARPAL 112N 3-In-1 Axe and Tool Sharpener is uniquely shaped.
-It’s got a large handle that will easily fit a gloved hand with an oversized safety guard to protect your fingers.
-You’ll find several different sharpeners designed for sharpening different types of tools.
-They’re even preset with the optimal sharpening angle.
+It has a large handle that easily fits a gloved hand with an oversized safety guard to protect your fingers.
+It includes several settings for sharpening different tools, and the plates are even preset with the optimal sharpening angle.
 But none of that was enough for this sharpener to compare favorably against the others we tested.

-To start, it’s more expensive than a lot of the competition.
-Of course, that would be forgivable, if it gave us razor-sharp blades.
+To start, it’s more expensive than most of the competition.
+Of course, that would be forgivable if it gave us razor-sharp blades.
 Unfortunately, it didn’t.
-It did take off a lot of metal though!
+It took off a lot of metal, though!
 We could see our blades rapidly shrinking when using this sharpener.

 At first, we thought the angle might not work with the axe we were using, so we tried a few more.
 The results were the same with all of them.
 The SHARPAL sharpener removed a lot of metal but left a rough edge that wasn’t sharp, which is how it earned its spot at the bottom of our list.

-It doesn’t require any modern technology to sharpen an axe.
-After all, axes aren’t even modern technology.
-These ancient tools have been in use since as early as 6,000 B.C.E., albeit in a very primitive form.
+It doesn’t require modern technology to sharpen an axe.
+After all, axes have been used for several thousand years.
+These ancient tools have been used since as early as 6,000 B.C.E., albeit in a very primitive form.

-Even though sharpening an axe isn’t rocket science, there’s still a bit of an art to it and not all sharpening tools can account for that.
+Even though sharpening an axe isn’t rocket science, there’s still a bit of an art to it, and not all sharpening tools can account for that.
 There are angles to consider, variations between blades, and more.
-Your sharpener needs to give you some versatility to account for different situations when you need to take off more blade, remove a burr, or simply sharpen just the very edge without removing any metal.
+Your sharpener needs to give you the versatility to account for different situations when you need to take off more metal, remove a burr, or simply sharpen just the very edge without removing any metal.

-In this short buyer’s guide, we’re going to discuss the different types of axe sharpeners to help you get better acquainted with each so you can make a more informed decision about which one you need.
+In this short buyer’s guide, we’ll discuss the types of axe sharpeners to help you get better acquainted with each so you can make a more informed decision about which one you need.